gundreddiragini/notes-app/README.md

 Notes app is used to add , edit and delete a notes

-use npm i for installing the dependencies
+use "npm i" for installing the dependencies

-use npm run start for running the application
+use "npm run start" for running the application